-Petitioner asks that we construe "substantially flexible" as a modifier for each of "semiconductor substrate" and "circuit substrate."
+Petitioner asks that we construe "substantially flexible" as a modifier for each of "semiconductor substrate" and "integrated circuit."
 Pet.
-9-13.
+9-17.
 Patent Owner takes the position that these Petitioner-requested constructions are irrelevant to this proceeding, indicating that Petitioner has acknowledged that these claim terms are not determinative in this case.
 Prelim.
 Resp.
 15.

-For purposes of this decision, we preliminarily construe "substantially flexible monocrystalline semiconductor substrate" and "low stress dielectric."
+For purposes of this decision, we preliminarily construe "low stress dielectric" and "substantially flexible semiconductor substrate."

-"substantially flexible monocrystalline semiconductor substrate" (claim 30, 135, and 147)
+1. "substantially flexible semiconductor substrate" (claim 1)

-The term "substantially flexible monocrystalline semiconductor substrate" is a term of degree that lacks clear meaning absent context.
-See

-Playtex Prods., Inc. v.
+The term "substantially flexible semiconductor substrate" is a term of degree that lacks clear meaning absent context.
+See Playtex Prods., Inc. v.
 Procter & Gamble Co., 400 F.3d 901, 908 (Fed.
 Cir.
 2005) ("Substantially flattened surface' is clearly a comparative term.
 Comparison requires a reference point.
 Therefore, to flatten something, one must flatten it with respect to either itself or some other object.").

-Petitioner urges that in light of the intrinsic record, the broadest reasonable construction of "substantially flexible" when used to modify "semiconductor substrate" is "a semiconductor substrate that has been thinned to a thickness of less than 50 μ m and subsequently polished or smoothed."
+Petitioner urges that in light of the intrinsic record, the broadest reasonable construction of "substantially flexible" when used to modify "semiconductor substrate" is "a semiconductor substrate that has been thinned to a thickness of less than 50 μm and subsequently polished or smoothed."
 Pet.
-7.
+10.